GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/javascript-in-extensions/index.md

 These 2 extensions instantiate a state on behaviors:

-* The [Boids movement](/gdevelop5/extensions/boids-movement/) use a state to keep track of Boids speed.
+* The [Boids movement](/gdevelop5/extensions/boids-movement/) uses a state to keep track of Boids speed.
-* The [Object stack](/gdevelop5/extensions/object-stack/) use a state to keep track of the object in the stack.
+* The [Object stack](/gdevelop5/extensions/object-stack/) uses a state to keep track of the object in the stack.

 ## Wrap JavaScript libraries in events functions